HR 180 - Employee Benefits Policy

 - Part-time benefit-eligible employees accrue sick leave on a pro-rated basis according to hours worked.

-Sick leave may be used in the event of the employee’s illness or the illness of a family member (spouse, domestic partner, parents, grandparents, children, grandchildren, brothers, sisters, parents-in-law, grandparents-in-law, children-in-law, grandchildren-in-law, brothers-in-law, and sisters-in-law.)
+Sick leave may be used in the event of the employee’s illness or the illness of an immediate family member as defined above.

 Vacation Leave